Shawnee: Tecumseh's War and the War of 1812

-In the early 19th century, the Shawnee leader Tecumseh gained renown for organizing his namesake confederacy to oppose American expansion in Native American lands.
-The resulting conflict was called Tecumseh's War.
-The two principal adversaries in the conflict, Chief Tecumseh and General William Henry Harrison, had both been junior participants in the 1794 Battle of Fallen Timbers.
+In the early 19th century, the Shawnee leader Tecumseh gained prominence for organizing the intertribal alliance later known as Tecumseh's confederacy in opposition to American expansion into Native American lands.
+The resulting conflict became known as Tecumseh's War.
+The two principal adversaries in the conflict—Tecumseh and General William Henry Harrison—had both previously participated as junior figures in the 1794 Battle of Fallen Timbers.
 Tecumseh did not sign the 1795 Treaty of Greenville.
-However, many American Indian leaders in the region accepted the Greenville terms, and for the next ten years local intertribal resistance to American hegemony faded.
+Nevertheless, many Native American leaders in the region accepted the treaty's terms, and for roughly the next decade organized intertribal resistance to American hegemony diminished.

-In September 1809, Harrison, then governor of the Indiana Territory, invited Potawatomi, Lenape, Eel River people, and Miami representatives to a meeting at Fort Wayne.
-In the negotiations, Harrison promised large subsidies to the tribes if they would cede lands to the United States.
-After two weeks of negotiating, the Potawatomi leaders convinced the Miami to accept the treaty as reciprocity, because the Potawatomi had earlier accepted treaties less advantageous to them at the request of the Miami.
-Finally, the tribes signed the Treaty of Fort Wayne on September 30, 1809, thereby selling the United States more than 3000000 acre, chiefly along the Wabash River north of Vincennes, Indiana.
+In September 1809, Harrison, then governor of the Indiana Territory, invited representatives of the Potawatomi, Lenape, Eel River people, and Miami to a council at Fort Wayne.
+During the negotiations, Harrison offered substantial subsidies in exchange for land cessions to the United States.
+After two weeks of discussion, Potawatomi leaders persuaded the Miami to accept the agreement as an act of reciprocity, noting that the Potawatomi had previously accepted treaties less favorable to themselves at the Miami's request.
+The assembled tribes ultimately signed the Treaty of Fort Wayne on September 30, 1809, ceding more than 3000000 acre to the United States, primarily along the Wabash River north of Vincennes, Indiana.